 Who Can Apply

-Eligible applicants are entities that are capable of carrying out such grants to plan, develop, operate, or participate in an approved professional training program in the field of dentistry and dental hygiene for dental and dental hygiene students.
+Eligible applicants are entities that are capable of carrying out such grants to plan, develop, operate an approved professional training program in the field of general dentistry, pediatric dentistry, public health dentistry for dental students, dental hygienists, or other approved primary care trainees such as dental therapists that emphasizes training for public health dentistry.
 Eligible applicants include:

 - Accredited schools of dentistry and dental hygiene